codebuglab/laravel-like4card/README.md

 ## API Exceptions

-If the API response is **0**, the service throw an exception.
-It could be on of following
+If the API response = **0**, the service throws an exception.
+It could be one of the following exceptions

 ### Wrong credentials